ankaAR/bestiario5e/_creatures/tribal-warrior.md

 armor_class: "12 (hide armor)"
 ---

-***Pack Tactics.*** The warrior has advantage on an attack roll against a creature if at least one of the warrior's allies is within 5 ft. of the creature and the ally isn't incapacitated.
+***Pack Tactics.*** The warrior has advantage on an attack roll against a creature if at least one of the warrior's allies is within 5 pies (1.5 mts)of the creature and the ally isn't incapacitated.

 ### Acciones

-***Spear.*** Melee or Ranged Weapon Attack: +3 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
+***Spear.*** Melee or Ranged Weapon Attack: +3 al ataque, alcance 5 pies (1.5 mts)or range 20/60 pies, un objetivo.
 Impacto: 4 (1d6 + 1) puntos de daño perforante, or 5 (1d8 + 1) puntos de daño perforante if used with two hands to make a melee attack.